tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 If you take a look at the [common CRCs on Wikipedia](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#Polynomial_representations_of_cyclic_redundancy_checks), though, you'll probably notice that there are multiple versions of most _n_-bit CRCs, and, to further confuse things, the polynomials can be represented in multiple ways.

 The reason for the multiple versions of particular _n_-bit CRCs is because different organizations and applications perform them in different ways.
 The most common difference comes from the use of different generator polynomials of the same degree.
-Even when the same polynomial is used, one application might XOR the final CRC with a specific, non-zero value, while another might reverse the bits of the CRC value after calculations are completed.
-The most common CRCs are typically named based on the person or organization that popularized their use (ex. the CRC-32K named after [Philip Koopman](https://users.ece.cmu.edu/~koopman/)).
-Minor parameter changes (that is, parameters other than the generator polynomial) can be made to improve specific error detection characteristics of a given polynomial or decrease the implementation complexity for a specific piece of hardware; other times, parameters are changed as a matter of style.
+Even when the same polynomial is used, one application might XOR the final CRC with a specific non-zero value, while another might reverse the bits of the CRC value after calculations are completed.
+The most common CRCs are typically named based on the person or organization that popularized their use (e.g., the CRC-32K named after [Philip Koopman](https://users.ece.cmu.edu/~koopman/)).
+Minor parameter changes (that is, parameters other than the generator polynomial) can be made to improve specific error detection characteristics of a given polynomial or decrease the implementation complexity for a specific piece of hardware; other times parameters are changed as a matter of style.
 Common parameters that distinguish different _n_-bit CRCs are:

 - **Generator Polynomial** - for an _n_-bit CRC, this is a binary value of length _n+1_ that represents the CRC's divisor.
 Unlike the other parameters listed below, changing this parameter can dramatically alter the characteristics of a given _n_-bit CRC.
 - **Initial Value** - the inital state of the CRC value before performing the CRC computation.
 This parameter will probably make more sense after I discuss the [shift register implementation](#shift-register-in-software) later in this post.